wight0101/Auto-Review-Tool/README.md

 Part 2:
 Answer:
-To scale the automatic code review tool to handle 100+ requests per minute and large repositories, you can do the following:

 Servers: I would use cloud services that scale automatically, such as the same AWS or Google Cloud.
 If the number of requests increases, new servers are added.

 Then I would store the data in databases and do caching, which is already implemented in my code, I would use the same one: PostgreSQL.